timo2009/admin/README.txt

 #12-34important

 After the login you have to change your login Datas and you login again, then you can use the admin

+When you only wants to update, save your content of .htusers.txt in src/.htdatabase/ and replace with that the new content.